Types of Florida health insurance

 The ACA marketplace classifies health insurance plans by four metal tiers, based solely on premiums and out-of-pocket costs.

-Who may benefit from which plan depends on your financial situation and whether you’d rather pay more upfront by way of premiums or more out-of-pocket costs when you need care.
+Who may benefit from which plan depends on your financial situation and whether you’d rather pay more upfront through premiums or more out-of-pocket costs when you need care.

-Here’s a look at who many benefit more from each metal tier:
+Here’s a look at who may benefit more from each metal tier:

 Bronze level